 A brief history of the Luxury Haciendas

-In fact, the old haciendas were basically like small villages with the luxury master home where the owner or the manager family would live (usually the owners were living in the city of Merida) and the shops nearby, while far away closed to the field there were the humble homes of the workers who were definitely not treated in a luxurious way.
+In fact, the old haciendas were basically like small villages with the luxury master home where the owner or the manager’s family would live (usually the owners were living in the city of Merida) and the shops nearby, while far away close to the field there were the humble homes of the workers who were definitely not treated in a luxurious way.

 The hacienda Sotuta de Peon is one of the few haciendas where you can take a tour and learn about the process.

-In colonial times the heneken was called the green gold, as it was used for making ropes and other useful objects making all the hacienda owners super-rich until the synthetic fiber was introduced.
+In colonial times the heneken was called green gold, as it was used for making ropes and other useful objects making all the hacienda owners super-rich until the synthetic fiber was introduced.

 The economical events together with the Mexican revolution and the revolt of the workers who couldn’t accept anymore their poor labor conditions caused the abandonment of the majority of the haciendas.

-Some of them have been acquired by private wealthy families and turned into museums (like Yaxchopoil), restaurants, like Hacienda Teya or Hacienda Ochil (now closed), while others have been completely transformed into the luxury hotels that I am talking about in this post.
+Some of them have been acquired by private wealthy families and turned into museums (like Yaxchopoil), and restaurants, like Hacienda Teya or Hacienda Ochil (now closed), while others have been completely transformed into the luxury hotels that I am talking about in this post.

 You will see though, that in the majority of the cases the refurbished Haciendas have preserved the original structure and when possible even some of the details, including the majestic chimney, symbol of those times.

-Chablé Resort & Spa
+1. Chablé Resort & Spa